newtonkwan/Insight_DE/README.md

 Expanding Velma’s service to other summary type writings like job descriptions, executive summaries, and intros to articles.

 ### Weighted Graphing
 There are many other features to a paper that indicate quality papers and possibly good abstracts.
-What if you could weight the suggestions by author, out citations, or title?
+Velma would like to be able to weigh your abstracts suggestions by author, out citations, and title.

 ### Augmented writing
 Provide examples and learn how to recommend good words and style for people.
-What if Velma could recommend ways to write your abstract, intro paragraph, or executive summary while keeping your distinct voice?
+Velma could recommend ways to write your abstract, intro paragraph, or executive summary while keeping your distinct voice.

 ## Credits
-I big thank you to Insight and the DE SEA 19A Fellows for your help and constant feedback, without which this project would not have been possible.
+A big thank you to Insight and the DE SEA 19A Fellows for your help and constant feedback, without which this project would not have been possible.
 Special thanks to Sriram, Curtis, Hoa, and the rest of Insight Data Science staff.